-With the 2007 launch of JetBlue’s University Gateway Program, a unique pathway to becoming a professional pilot was created.
-The University Gateway allows students with an aviation major from one of six AABI-accredited universities over seven campuses to work toward a career as a first officer at JetBlue.
+Launched in 2007, JetBlue’s University Gateway Program is the first and longest-running pathway program for college students.
+The University Gateway allows students with an aviation major from one of seven AABI-accredited universities to work toward a career as a first officer at JetBlue.
 Students in the University Gateway follow a defined pathway that leads to a guaranteed interview upon completion of the Program.

 How it Works

 Apply and be accepted as a University Gateway Program participant

 Graduate from your AABI-accredited aeronautical university with a 3.0 GPA in your major